tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/README.md

 # Hyperloop Guides

-This document provides links to the Android, iOS, and Windows programming guides.
+This document provides links to the Android and iOS programming guides.

 ## Android